Simogh67/Automate-Data-Pipelines-with-Airflow/README.md

 Each file of the song_data dataset is in JSON format and contains metadata about a song and the artist of that song.

-The second dataset is called log_data consists of log files in JSON files, where each file covers the users activities over a given day.
+The second dataset is called log_data consists of log files in JSON files, where each file covers the users' activities over a given day.

-JSON data residing in S3 is fed trough a data pipeline defined in Apache Airflow.
+JSON data residing in S3 is fed through a data pipeline defined in Apache Airflow.

 The pipeline stages data into Redshift before inserting data into suitable tables for analysis.